Strava AI – any use in the real world ? opinion

 Data > Information> Knowledge> Insight> (Wisdom)

-From an IT presentation I received years ago when I worked in the real world, Strava AI must transform our DATA into INSIGHT.
+From an IT presentation I received while working in the real world (not the blogosphere), Strava AI must transform our DATA into INSIGHT.
 That imperative is unchanged from decades ago.
 Everything Strava gave me could have been done without AI thirty years ago.
 Admittedly, replicating it would have needed many template sentences and rules.
+But it could have been done straightforwardly.

 Strava AI should also be used to make deep discoveries and present them in a more unique and engaging way.